christinerose/gibbr.org/blog/hillingar/index.md

 - We can use Nix to support building on different systems ([&#167;](#cross-compilation)).

 There exists related work in the deployment and reproducible building of Mirage unikernels.
-Albotross^[[hannes.robur.coop/Posts/VMM](https://hannes.robur.coop/Posts/VMM)] is one such tool for deploying unikernels.
+Albatross^[[hannes.robur.coop/Posts/VMM](https://hannes.robur.coop/Posts/VMM)] is one such tool for deploying unikernels.
-Albotross differs from Hillingar in that it also aims to provision resources for unikernels, share resources for unikernels between users, and monitor unikernels, with a Unix daemon;
+Albotbass differs from Hillingar in that it also aims to provision resources for unikernels, share resources for unikernels between users, and monitor unikernels, with a Unix daemon;
 whereas Hillingar focuses on declaratively managing unikernel deployments reproducibly.
-It would be interesting to use Albotross to manage some of the inheritance imperative processes being unikernels as well as share access to resources for unikernels for other users on a NixOS system.
+It would be interesting to use Albatross to manage some of the inherent imperative processes being unikernels as well as share access to resources for unikernels for other users on a NixOS system.
 There is also work in improving the reproducibility of Opam packages (as Mirage unikernels are Opam packages themselves)^[[hannes.nqsb.io/Posts/ReproducibleOPAM](https://hannes.nqsb.io/Posts/ReproducibleOPAM)].
 Hillingar differs in that it only uses Opam for version resolution, instead using Nix to provide dependencies, which provides reproducibility with pinned Nix derivation inputs and builds in isolation by default.